Symphony No. 3 (Brahms)

 Symphony No. 3 in F major, Op.
 90, is a symphony by Johannes Brahms.
 The work was written in the summer of 1883 at Wiesbaden, nearly six years after he completed his Symphony No. 2.
-In the interim Brahms had written some of his greatest works, including the Violin Concerto, two overtures (Tragic Overture and Academic Festival Overture), and Piano Concerto No. 2.
+In the interim Brahms had written some of his greatest works, including the Violin Concerto, two overtures (Tragic Overture and Academic Festival Overture), and the Piano Concerto No. 2.

 The premiere performance was given on 2 December 1883 by the Vienna Philharmonic Orchestra, under the direction of Hans Richter.
 It is the shortest of Brahms' four symphonies; a typical performance lasts between 35 and 40 minutes.

 After each performance, Brahms polished his score further, until it was published in May 1884.

+The autograph manuscript of the symphony is preserved in the Library of Congress.

 History

 Composition

 By 1877, Johannes Brahms had completed his first two symphonies: The First Symphony in C Minor (Op.
 68) was the product of a famously long gestation; its initial drafts dated to as early as 1862.
 The D Major Second Symphony followed barely 12 months after the First, and the next few years saw Brahms' creative peak, during which he created "a series of large-scale masterpieces with fluency and ease."

 Among these masterpieces were Brahms’ Violin Concerto (1878/79) and Second (B♭ major) Piano Concerto (1881), the two symphonic overtures, two large collections of songs (lieder) and duets, several major piano pieces including the third and fourth sets of Hungarian Dances (1879), and three important chamber works, including the ‘lyrical’ and highly popular G major Violin Sonata (1879).

 By 1883, Brahms’ attention had returned to the symphony, and he spent the summer of that year at Wiesbaden composing a new F major symphony.
-In October, he played the first and last movements (on piano) for Antonín Dvořák, who remarked to Nikolaus Simrock: “I say without exaggerating that this work surpasses his first two symphonies; if not, perhaps, in grandeur and powerful conception—then certainly in—beauty.”
+In October, he played the first and last movements (on piano) for Antonín Dvořák, who remarked to Fritz Simrock: “I say without exaggerating that this work surpasses his first two symphonies; if not, perhaps, in grandeur and powerful conception—then certainly in—beauty.”